Goals and Mission

 Students may perform their pro bono work at a pre-approved placement.
 Students may also initiate placement opportunities and have them approved by the Program Director.

-Upon completion of fifty hours of service students are awarded a Pro Bono Honors Program certificate and a notation is a made on the student’s official South Texas College of Law transcript.
+Upon completion of fifty hours of service students are awarded a Pro Bono Honors Program certificate and a notation is a made on the student’s official Houston College of Law transcript.

 Thanks and Acknowledgments